LNwwv/Memes-Web-site/README.md

 ## Features

-- Add your meme to database
+- Add meme to database
 - Like memes
 - Comments other memes
 - Create your account or login via Facebook